-My first clue that this is the best baked mad and cheese recipe and truly exceptional was when my chef-sister enthusiastically proclaimed it to be “restaurant-worthy.”
+My first clue that this is the best baked mac and cheese recipe and truly exceptional was when my chef-sister enthusiastically proclaimed it to be “restaurant-worthy.”

 Now, when the guys ask for this, they simply say, “Dad, will you make your world famous mac ‘n cheese?”
 O.K., maybe I asked for them to refer to it that way but they always comply.
 They know how to work their old man and they know this is one of their favorite meals.
 I’d love for you to give it a try and let me know what you and your kids think of it. -Dan

-There’s bacon in this best baked mac and cheese recipe.
+There’s bacon in this best baked macaroni and cheese recipe.
 Instead of frying your bacon, consider putting it the oven like we always do.
-To see how, take a look at this Food Flash that we posted some time ago.
+To see how, take a look at this post we wrote onhow to bake bacon.

 Don’t miss some of our favorite other mac and cheese recipes, that may or may not have bacon in them.
 (OK, all of these have bacon in the recipes!)

 This may be the best mac and cheese you've ever tasted!

 - Prepare oven safe casserole pan with non-stick coating.

 - Meanwhile prepare rue by heating skillet over medium heat.

 - Place cheese and cream in skillet, add mustard and salt, stir until melted.

 - Add flour to rue, stir to thicken slightly.